demisto/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 ### Authentication
 Check the provided username and password by attempting to connect to the tested host locally or via Terminal services.
 Make sure that you are able to login with the provided credentials.
 If the login fails verify the username and password or that the user has sufficient privileges on the host.
 If the password is wrong, reset it in Active Directory.

-In case you are using Basic Authentication make sure to provide a local user and and not a domain user.
+In case you are using Basic Authentication make sure to provide a local user and not a domain user.

 ## WinRM Commands Useful Commands
 For getting the WinRM configuration run on the host winrm get winrm/config